 A free e-book copy of The Story Grid and a few "cheat sheets" explaining essential aspects of your genre and other genres that may be of interest to you

 In weekly one-hour calls, I'll provide guidance on a scene-by-scene basis for new writers who want to walk through the process of building a great story from initial idea to first draft.
 Many writers sign up for 6 months, with the goal of completing a first draft in that time, but each story and each writer's journey is different.
 Some writers choose to talk every other week for 2 months, and that's also an option.
 Story Coaching is tailored to individual needs.

-There is no minimum number of months to sign up for.
+There is no set number calls to sign up for.
 You can decide when you're ready to work on your own, and of course, you can always come back for more help whenever you need it.

-Are you struggling with a short story, essay, or a few chapters of a manuscript that just aren't working?
-You might need a little time with an editor to clarify what's missing.
-Or maybe you'd like to talk through an outline of your next project to make sure you have a solid road map before setting out on the long journey.
+Are you struggling with a short story, essay, or a book proposal that just isn’t working?
+You might need a little time with an editor to clarify what's missing and how to get your project to the final stages before sending it out into the world.

 In a Jumpstart Analysis, I'll read up to 7,000 words of a complete or almost-complete draft of your work and we'll talk through the major issues in a one-hour conversation.
 The goal is to identify concrete next steps to help you move forward with clarity and confidence.

 If you have a completed manuscript that has been through several drafts and is ready for more detailed line editing, we can discuss setting a single project rate.
-You can estimate the cost at roughly $50-$75 for every 1,000 words, but the final rate will depend upon the type of manuscript.
+You can estimate the cost of line editing at roughly $50-$75 for every 1,000 words, but the final rate will depend upon the type of manuscript.
 Take a look at my downloadable guide to types of editing here for more information.